 Microphones (including headsets and Universal Serial Bus [USB] handsets) and webcams can pose a security risk in SECRET and TOP SECRET areas.
-Specifically, malicious actors can email or host a malicious application on a compromised website and use social engineering techniques to convince users into installing the application on their workstation.
-Such malicious applications may then activate microphones or webcams that are attached to the workstation to act as remote listening and recording devices.
+Specifically, malicious actors can email or host malicious code on a compromised website and use social engineering techniques to convince users into executing the malicious code on their workstation.
+Such malicious code may then activate microphones or webcams that are attached to the workstation to act as remote listening and recording devices.